Any links to Amazon are affiliate links.

 - Spinach bites

-- Cut up raw veggies (cucumber, carrots, broccoli, cherry tomatoes, califlower, sliced peppers, etc.)
+- Cut up raw veggies (cucumber, carrots, broccoli, cherry tomatoes, cauliflower, sliced peppers, etc.)–It can be fun to send a variety all on one day.

 Sack Lunch Tips

-- Use re-usable containers: You can use these for sandwhiches to prevent sandwhich smashing.
+- Use re-usable containers: You can use these for sandwiches to prevent sandwich smashing.
 You can also buy small containers and use them for things like dips and dressings.

 Your turn!
 Share what you send or take with you for lunches from home!
 What tips do you have for sending a sack lunch?